 - more prone to drifting and robbing than the other principal races of Europe.

-- the strong brood rearing disposition often results in large food consumption in late winter or early spring that causes spring dwindling and hence
+- the strong brood rearing disposition of Italian queen bees often results in large food consumption in late winter or early spring that causes spring dwindling and hence

 - brood rearing starts late and lasts long into late summer or autumn, irrespective of nectar flow